 ODOT has approximately \$166 million of funding for five years between 2017 and 2021 for the first round of the ARTS Program.
 ODOT has approximately \$87,396,000 of funding for the next three years between 2022 and 2024 for the second round of the ARTS program.
 Safety Leverage HB 2017 - The Safety Leverage Funds are meant to help improve the safety of the state highway system where the Agency is planning to make a separate Fix-It program investment.
 The intent is to improve the most important safety issues that are in the general area of a planned Fix-It project.
 Investment decisions from this leverage fund will follow the general priorities outlined in the 2016 Transportation Safety Action Plan (TSAP).

-The funds should be used for engineering countermeasures that can demonstrate a measurable cost-effective benefit and should generally follow the prioritization guidelines below: • Tier 1 - Infrastructure improvements that will reduce serious / fatal crashes within the Emphasis Areas of the
+The funds should be used for engineering countermeasures that can demonstrate a measurable cost-effective benefit and should generally follow the prioritization guidelines below:

-• Her 1 - Intrastructure improvements that will reduce serious / fatal crashes within the Emphasis Areas of the 2016 TSAP, such as Intersection, Roadway Departure, Pedestrian, and Bicycle crashes.
+• Tier 1 - Infrastructure improvements that will reduce serious / fatal crashes within the Emphasis Areas of the 2016 TSAP, such as Intersection, Roadway Departure, Pedestrian, and Bicycle crashes.

 • Tier 2 - Regional safety priority areas, such as top 10% Safety Priority Index System (SPIS) sites, regionwide systemic safety features, or other documented crash locations.
 Safety leverage opportunities are identified by the following process:

-- Regions review the Fix-It programs 150% lists for Tier 1 and 2 Safety Leverage qualification. - Scoping teams review the Fix-It programs 150% lists for project details, including: status of each project, location, noting whether it qualifies as Safety Leverage (identifying safety mitigation as appropriate), or explaining why the project does not qualify in the "Leverage Opportunities" section of the Business Case.
-The Safety Leverage portion of all projects is prioritized by Regions and ACTS within Tier 1 and 2.
-Funding limitations are applied: Tier 1 in priority order first, then Tier 2 if funding allows.
+• Regions review the Fix-It programs 150% lists for Tier 1 and 2 Safety Leverage qualification.

+• Scoping teams review the Fix-It programs 150% lists for project details, including: status of each project, location, noting whether it qualifies as Safety Leverage (identifying safety mitigation as appropriate), or explaining why the project does not qualify in the "Leverage Opportunities" section of the Business Case.

+• The Safety Leverage portion of all projects is prioritized by Regions and ACTS within Tier 1 and 2.

+• Funding limitations are applied: Tier 1 in priority order first, then Tier 2 if funding allows.
 The outcome of Safety Leverage prioritization will be documented for each eligible project in the "Leverage Opportunities" section of the Business Case.
 Region Funding Allocation: Region 1 \$10,680,000 Region 2 \$9,273,000 Region 3 \$4,431,000 Region 4 \$3,108,000 Region 5 \$2,508,000 Total \$10,066,953